fatimaAlku/HuePersona/README.md

 6. **Unit Testing**

-   * Use Jest or Mocha for model and auth testing.
+   * Use Jest for model and auth testing.

 7. **Styling and UX**